+Thanks to

-Thanks to Graham Nutt and The Magic Attic for the photographs and sources used.
+Graham Nutt and The Magic Attic for the photographs and sources used.
 Pauline Key for information about William Clark.
 Shirley Horton for reading the draft.

-Cover Picture drawn by Lola Wright, 8years of age, Netherseal St Peter's CE Primary School
+Cover Picture drawn by Lola Wright, 8 years of age, Netherseal St Peter's CE Primary School

-> Leaflet Design Alan Bates
+Leaflet layout: SDDC/ Alan Bates

-This leaflet has been made possible by a grant from the National Heritage Lottery Fund.
+This leaflet has been made possible by a grant from the National Lottery's Heritage Fund.